luin/Suki/README.md

 # WORK IN PROGRESS

-However, there is a WORKING example in the `example` folder
+However, there is a working example in the `example` folder

 * * *